primitivefinance/rmm-docs/docs/faq/general/02-risks.md

 # Risks

-The security of our protocol is our main priority, however it's impossible to guarantee a risk-free environment, and it makes sense to be aware of all its components.
+Security is the number one focus during the development process, however, it's impossible to guarantee a risk-free environment.
+The following sections explain the risks when using the decentralized RMM Protocol or Primitive Products.

 ## Smart Contract Risks